Your ISP's retention team usually has more room on price than they admit at first. What matters is when you call and what you ask for.

 When they say 'that's our standard rate'

-"I understand that may be the listed rate.
-However, I have quotes from other providers that are significantly lower, and I need to make a decision before our contract comes up.
-I'd like to stay with you if we can get to a comparable number."
+"We understand that may be the listed rate.
+However, we have quotes from other providers that are much lower, and we need to make a decision before the contract ends.
+We'd like to stay with you if the number can get closer."

-Don't name a specific competitor yet — hold that for the next objection.
+Do not name a specific competitor yet.
+Save that for the next objection.

 Scenario 3